-Funds are available to rehabilitate structures to meet Housing Rehabilitation Standards, they are not available for improvements such as swimming pools, recreation rooms, extensive landscaping, moveable improvements, appliances.
+Funds are available to rehabilitate structures to meet Housing Rehabilitation Standards, they are not available for improvements such as room additions, garage or sheds, decks, swimming pools, recreation rooms, extensive landscaping, decorating, appliances.

-The City of Lancaster's Rehabilitation Program is not accepting applicants at this time due to the current extensive waiting list.
-A notice will be posted when the city will commence accepting applications.
+The City of Lancaster's Rehabilitation Program is accepting applicants at this time to the current waiting list.
+Please contact the office for more information.